c-blake/batch/README.md

 # batch: Generic Linux System Call Batching

 Kernel <-> user crossings are expensive.
-Across any such boundary (IPC or networks messages are other obvious cases), it makes sense to have a batch interface to get as much work done per crossing as possible.
+Across any such boundary (IPC or network messages are other obvious cases), it makes sense to get as much work done per crossing as possible.
+Batching is one approach.
 In the user-kernel setting, privilege checking and such is already done inside system call code.
 So, security implications should be minimal and there should be no need to restrict code uploaders to be privileged or verify code like EBPF.
 All we need to do to add this to Linux is decide on a convenient API and then loop over a buffer of system calls.
 That's what this package does.
 It may not be completely right "as is" or as fast as possible.
 I'm open to suggestions if you have them.

 Safety flows from allowing only minimal control flow to occur in-kernel that is trivially loop-free/bounded compute time.
 Specifically, it allows